Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 In the case where you have Snowflake and Fivetran accounts already, you may use a current Snowflake destination in Fivetran or simply follow the [Snowflake destination setup guide](https://fivetran.com/docs/destinations/snowflake/setup-guide) to create a new Snowflake destination in Fivetran.

-## Configure the Fivetran PostgreSQL Connector
+## Option 1 PostgreSQL Source
 Duration: 5

 Ok, let's replicate our structured data from a PostgreSQL database into Snowflake via the quickest, easiest, and most reliable method available in the world today...Fivetran!
 Ensure you are logged into your Fivetran account.

-> aside positive
+> aside negative
-> Reminder: If you are unable to connect to the database, please use the Amazon S3 Option at the end of this lab.
-Then once done there, continue with the Transform section.
+> Note: If for some reason you are unable to connect to the database, you may use [Option 2 Amazon S3 Source](#option-2-amazon-s3-source).
 >

 **Step 1.** With the `Connectors` item selected in the nav panel, click `Add connector` in the upper right corner.